 Conclusion

-Across regions, community-led medicine and ceremony still guide how people care for body and spirit.
+Across regions, community-led medicine and ceremony continue to guide how many people care for body and spirit.

-Indigenous healing is a holistic path that links body, mind, family and Country.
-Traditional practices—from hands-on care and bush remedies to song and ceremony—play a clear role in modern wellbeing.
+Indigenous healing is a holistic approach that links body, mind, family, and Country.
+Traditional practices—from hands-on care and bush remedies to song and ceremony—contribute to wellbeing alongside clinical treatments when used with cultural consent and clinical coordination.

-Work with recognised healers and community services to access knowledge that has supported peoples for years.
-Respect protocols, learn proper preparations and coordinate any treatment with clinical care.
+Work with recognised healers and community-controlled services to access knowledge that has supported peoples for generations.
+Respect local protocols, avoid attempting restricted preparations, and coordinate any complementary treatments with your clinical team to prioritise safety.

-Take the next step thoughtfully: listen to custodians, ask permission, and support cultural continuity so medicine and practices remain strong for future generations.
+Take the next step thoughtfully: seek local custodians, ask permission, and support cultural continuity so practices remain strong for future generations.